-Because people expect and want fairness and will rather lose or get nothing than having to stand an unfair deal.
+Because people expect and want fairness and would rather lose or get nothing than have to stand an unfair deal.

 It’s also important to notice though that what is “fair” varies by culture.
 The same experiment in an isolated culture, for example, showed that people were willing to accept any sum of money no matter how much the offerer kept for himself.

-The authors then expand what “fair” means and show that respect and human connection are often more important than actual results in court (for lawyers) or business negotiations (car dealers).
+The authors then expand on what “fair” means and show that respect and human connection are often more important than actual results in court (for lawyers) or business negotiations (for car dealers).